minio/directpv/README.md

 $ kubectl directpv init drives.yaml
 ```

+(NOTE: XFS is the filesystem used for formatting the drives here)

 5. Get list of added drives
 ```sh
 $ kubectl directpv list drives
 ```

 6. Deploy a demo MinIO server

+DirectPV enforces node constraints where it allocates storage based on the worker node where a pod deploys.
+If the pod deploys to a worker node with no or insufficient DirectPV-managed drives, DirectPV cannot allocate storage to that pod.
+DirectPV does not allocate storage from one node to a pod on another node.

+Modify the YAML to reflect the node and storage distribution of your Kubernetes cluster.

 ```sh
 # This should create MinIO pods and PVCs using the `directpv-min-io` storage class
 $ kubectl apply -f functests/minio.yaml